CiscoDevNet/jtapi-samples/README.md

         - `Standard CTI Allow Control of all Devices`

-    - One (or two, to try all sample scenarios) [CTI suported phone devices](https://developer.cisco.com/site/jtapi/documents/cti-tapi-jtapi-supported-device-matrix/) (includes Cisco IP Communicator and Jabber soft phones), each configured with at least one directory number, each associated to the CUCM user.
+    - One (or three, to try all sample scenarios) [CTI suported phone devices](https://developer.cisco.com/site/jtapi/documents/cti-tapi-jtapi-supported-device-matrix/) (includes Cisco IP Communicator and Jabber soft phones), each configured with one directory number, each associated to the CUCM user.

-        >Note, ensure at least one directory number has `Allow Control of Device from CTI` enabled
+        >Note, ensure directory numbers have `Allow Control of Device from CTI` enabled

 ## Getting started